CraigScott34/Dish-It-Out/README.md

 # Dish-It-Out

 This is my capstone project I created during my 12 week Savvy Coders bootcamp.
 This capstone project is a Meal Planning application that is broken into phases.
+Currently, this project is on the "slow burner" in order for me to utilize my Udemy course and continue learning JavaScript's many functions and algorithms.

 The current state of the application is Phase 1.
 This was all I could knock out while attending JavaScript bootcamp, working a full time job, and raising a family during Covid-19.